-All floors were covered.
-Floor coverings restricted my inspection.
+The property was fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation.
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
+Floor coverings have not been moved.